Laid off? “White boxed”? Join the Club

 When in doubt, reach out.
 Friends and family are in your life for a reason.
 Reach out.
 Connect with them.
 Listen.
 Share.
 And be there for others as well.
 I find that when I am feeling low, it always lifts me up to help someone else.

-Fast-forward to a couple of months ago.
-I ran into my former CEO during lunch and said hello.
+Recently, I ran into my former CEO during lunch and said hello.
 He apologized for having to lay me off years ago.
 And my response?
 I thanked him.
 I told him about The White Box Club and how that unsettling event had transformed into a blessing for me and for hundreds of others.
-He was stunned.
+He smiled.